-1 Goal Name Expand Affordable Housing Opportunities Goal Expand and preserve the supply of affordable housing to create housing opportunities for low- and moderate Expand and preserve the supply of affordable housing to create housing opportunities for low- and moderate-income households and Description homeless individuals and families.
+1 Goal Name Expand Affordable Housing Opportunities Goal Expand and preserve the supply Expand and preserve the supply of affordable housing to create housing opportunities for low- and moderate-income households and Description homeless individuals and families.
 2 Goal Name Enhance Quality of Life Enhance Quality of Life Goal Strengthen, preserve, and enhance the physical character and quality of life in Orange County's low- and moderate-income Description neighborhoods, including the housing stock and public infrastructure and facilities.
 3 Goal Name Public Services Public Services Goal Continue to build the capacity of residents to empower themselves and help strengthen their community, through the funding of needed Description public services for seniors, the homeless, and those at risk of homelessness.
-4 4 Goal Name Planning and Administration Goal The Urban County will implement the goals and objectives of the Consolidated Plan by delivering a variety of housing and community Description development programs and activities.
-The Urban County will als development programs and activities.
+4 Goal Name Planning and Administration Planning and Administration Goal The Urban County will implement the goals and objectives of the Consolidated Plan by delivering a variety of housing and community Description development programs and a development programs and activities.
 The Urban County will also continue to comply with the planning and reporting requirements of the Consolidated Plan regulations and CDBG, HOME, and ESG regulations.
 Annually, the Urban County will monitor its use of CDBG, HOME, and ESG funds to ensure effective and appropriate use of funds.